InlandRevenue/Gateway_Services-Customer-and-Account/Customer Services Suite/Account API/README.md

 ## About the Account API

 The account API provides either a list of accounts for an identified customer or information about a single customer account.
-It is one of seven APIs that together make up the customer services suite.
+It is one of eight APIs that together make up the customer services suite.
 An account represents a tax type (for example income tax) or a product (for example KiwiSaver).

 >**NOTE:** The Account API is only available to Digital Service Providers who use X.509 Digital Certificate used for Mutual TLS on port 4046 and requires OAuth2 or JWT token.